Colin Baker: Early work in television and The Brothers

 Baker briefly worked as a taxi driver in Minehead during his first year as an acting graduate in 1969.
 His first professional role was in a three-week tour of Plaintiff in a Pretty Hat.
 He then appeared in The Other House at the Mermaid Theatre.
 Baker's first television appearance as a professional actor was in two episodes of The Roads to Freedom (1970), an adaptation of Jean-Paul Sartre's book series.
 The same year he appeared with Kate O'Mara in the science fiction comedy series The Adventures of Don Quick.
-He played Count Steinbock in an adaptation of Cousin Bette the following year, opposite Margaret Tyzack and Helen Mirren.
-In 1972 he played Anatole Kuragin in the BBC's television adaptation of War and Peace.
+He played Steinbock in an adaptation of Cousin Bette the following year, opposite Margaret Tyzack and Helen Mirren.
+He played Major Frayne in the 1972 drama series The Moonstone and Anatole Kuragin in the BBC's 1972 television adaptation of War and Peace.
 In Fall of Eagles (1974) he played Crown Prince Wilhelm of the German Empire.
+Baker came close to appearing in the Doctor Who serial The Mutants (1972) as Cotton, and was considered for the role of Jellicoe in Robot (1974–1975).

-In September 1974 he joined the fourth season of BBC drama series The Brothers as the ruthless banker Paul Merroney.
+In September 1974, Baker joined the fourth season of BBC drama series The Brothers as the ruthless banker Paul Merroney.
 The sarcastic and self-conceited character—Baker's most prominent role to date—was a figure audiences loved to hate.
 Baker recalled that the character was so disliked that he was occasionally accosted in public by viewers with their umbrellas.
-He also became an unlikely sex symbol.
-Baker was typecast after The Brothers ended in late 1976.
-He returned to the theatre, acting in tours of Underground, Trap for a Lonely Man and Stagestruck.
+Merroney was voted "the most hated man in Britain" by the readers of a national newspaper.
+Baker also became an unlikely sex symbol.
+The Brothers ended in late 1976.
+To avoid being typecast in villainous roles, Baker returned to the theatre, acting in tours of Underground, Trap for a Lonely Man and Stagestruck.
 He played Macduff in a 1978 production of Macbeth at the Haymarket in Leicester.

-He gradually return to television, notably guest-starring as the villainous Bayban the Butcher in the 1980 Blake's 7 episode "City at the Edge of the World".
+Baker returned to television, notably guest-starring as the villainous Bayban the Butcher in the 1980 Blake's 7 episode "City at the Edge of the World".
 He also had a regular role as James West in the ATV soap opera For Maddie with Love (1980).
 Other programmes in which Baker guest-starred include Dangerous Davies (1981), The Young Ones (1982), Juliet Bravo (1982), The Citadel (1983) and Swallows and Amazons Forever (1984).